cbockermann/streams/stream-api/src/site/markdown/processor.md

 Adding Parameters
 -----------------

-In most cases, we want to add a simple method for parameterizing our DataProcessor implementation.
+In most cases, we want to add a simple method for parameterizing our Processor implementation.
 This can easily be done by following the Convention&Configuration
 paradigm: